SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

   ...
 ENDLOOP.

 "Inline declaration of a field symbol.
+The field symbol is implcitly typed "with the generic type data.
-It receives a suitable "type automatically.
+"type automatically.
 LOOP AT itab ASSIGNING FIELD-SYMBOL(<fs2>).
   <fs2>-carrid = ...